picrin-scheme/picrin/docs/lang.rst

 6.2.4 Implementation extensions                  yes 6.2.5 Syntax of numerical constants              yes 6.2.6 Numerical operations                       yes        ``denominator``, ``numerator``, and ``rationalize`` are not supported for now.
 Also, picrin does not provide complex library procedures.
-6.2.7 Numerical input and output                 incomplete only partial support supplied.
-6.3 Booleans                                     yes
-6.4 Pairs and lists                              yes        ``list?`` is safe for using against circular list.
+6.2.7 Numerical input and output                 yes 6.3 Booleans                                     yes 6.4 Pairs and lists                              yes        ``list?`` is safe for using against circular list.
 6.5 Symbols                                      yes